OfficeDev/Microsoft-Teams-Samples/samples/sharepoint-tab-request-approval/csharp/README.md

         - ```$BaseUrl``` represents the entire url.
 Ex: ```https://12345.ngrok-free.app``` or ```https://12345.devtunnels.ms```
          - ```$DomainName``` represents the domain of the hosting service being used.
 Ex: ```12345.ngrok-free.app``` instead of the entire base url.

-    - Values to obtain from the SharePoint repository service setup procedure.
+    - Values to obtain from the SharePoint Embedded setup procedure.
         - ```$ContainerTypeId``` represents the container type id used for your storage purposes.
         - ```.cer``` and ```.key``` files.
 These files can be generated by following the instructions at this [link](https://learn.microsoft.com/en-us/sharepoint/dev/embedded/mslearn/m01-05-hol)
         - Store the files locally.